-Children in our school who need specific SEN support will be identified through regular observations and assessments completed by the class teacher and teaching assistants, in discussion with the parents.
-The SENCo works alongside teaching staff, using our assessment data and tracking as an early identification indicator.
-We then structure our intervention programmes to support those children who are making little or no progress, or children who demonstrate difficulty in their literacy and/or numeracy skills.
-We also conduct intervention to support behavioural, social or emotional difficulties.
+Children in our school who need specific SEND support will be identified through regular observations and assessments completed by the class teacher and teaching assistants, in discussion with parents.
+The SENCO works alongside teaching staff, using our assessment data and tracking as an early identification indicator.
+We then structure our intervention programmes to support those children who are struggling to make progress, or children who demonstrate difficulty in their literacy and/or numeracy skills.
+We also conduct intervention to support other areas of development, for example social, emotional and mental health and communication and interaction.